Voldemar-d/fracanim/README.md

--coef2 {v}		set value (float) of coefficient 2, 0.0 by default -coef1end {v}		set ending value (float) of coefficient 1, 2.0 by default -coef2end {v}		set ending value (float) of coefficient 2, 0.5 by default -threads {N}		set number of running threads (maximal by default), use -threads half for 1/2 CPU cores number.
-Pressing 'q' stops writing image series.
+-coef2 {v}		set value (float) of coefficient 2, 0.0 by default -coef1end {v}		set ending value (float) of coefficient 1, 2.0 by default -coef2end {v}		set ending value (float) of coefficient 2, 0.5 by default -threads {N}		set number of running threads: use -threads max to use CPU cores number, use -threads half to use 1/2 CPU cores number (default) or specify a number, e.g. -threads 4 Pressing 'q' stops writing image series.
 </pre>
 If one image is generated, file name 'image.png' is used, and 'imageNNNNN.png' for image series.